 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that discharge into the Dominguez Channel or the Torrance Lateral, and identify on-site sources of copper, lead, and zinc through the required pollutant source assessment, shall compare all non-visible sampling and analytical results to the applicable interim NALs for the metals.
+Responsible Dischargers that discharge into the Dominguez Channel or the Torrance Lateral, and identify on-site sources of copper, lead, and zinc through the required pollutant source assessment, shall compare all non-visible sampling and analytical results to the applicable interim numeric action levels for the metals.
 Responsible Dischargers that discharge into the Dominguez Channel Estuary or the Greater Harbor waters, and that identify on-site sources of the metals and toxic pollutants listed in Table 60 and Table 61 are to implement BMPs specific to preventing or controlling stormwater contact with those metals and toxic pollutants.
-Furthermore, Responsible Dischargers are to comply with the RUSLE2 modeling requirements in Attachment H, Section I.G.2, in order to address applicable interim sediment-based WLAs.
+Furthermore, Responsible Dischargers are to comply with the RUSLE2 modeling requirements in Attachment H, Section I.G.2, in order to address applicable interim sediment-based waste load allocations.

-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the interim NALs and TSS NELs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to the metals and toxic pollutant sources are expected to meet the assigned NALs and TSS NELs.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the interim numeric action levels and TSS numeric effluent limitations in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to the metals and toxic pollutant sources are expected to meet the assigned numeric action levels and TSS numeric effluent limitations.

 The effective date of the TMDL, March 23, 2012, is the interim compliance deadline.
-Since this compliance deadline has passed, the requirements to meet the interim NALs shall be met by the effective date of this General Permit.
-Responsible Dischargers are to comply with the final NALs and TSS NELs by March 23, 2032, the final compliance deadline for the Los Angeles and Long Beach Harbor.
-Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance, when a final NAL or TSS NEL applies.
+Since this compliance deadline has passed, the requirements to meet the interim numeric action levels shall be met by the effective date of this General Permit.
+Responsible Dischargers are to comply with the final numeric action levels and TSS numeric effluent limitations by March 23, 2032, the final compliance deadline for the Los Angeles and Long Beach Harbor.
+Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance when a final numeric action level or TSS numeric effluent limitation applies.

 viii.
 Los Angeles River Metals TMDL